Nintendo Direct: Nintendo E3 Directs

 The following year, in addition to the Direct, the company added "Nintendo Treehouse: Live @ E3" live streams to their presence at the trade event.
-Named after the Product Development department at Nintendo of America, these are daily streams from the show floor that feature NoA localization staff and game developers demoing and giving in-depth coverage of titles that were announced during that year's Direct.
-The year also began a trend of Nintendo hosting a game tournament sometime during the week, in which the participants compete in titles that had yet to be released.
+Named after the Product Development department at Nintendo of America, these were daily streams from the show floor that featured NoA localization staff and game developers demoing and giving in-depth coverage of titles that were announced during that year's Direct.
+The year also began a trend of Nintendo hosting a game tournament sometime during the week, in which the participants competed in titles that had yet to be released.

-The last time that Nintendo held a Nintendo Direct for E3 was during the 2021 event as IGN reported that Nintendo would not be part of E3 starting with the 2023 event.
-Nintendo confirmed this report a month later, citing that "this year’s E3 show didn’t fit into our plans."
+After E3 2019, the COVID-19 pandemic impacted the video game industry.
+E3 2020 was cancelled in March 2020 due to the pandemic, E3 2021 was held online, with Nintendo only holding an E3 Direct and Treehouse Live streams, and E3 2022 was cancelled in March 2022.
+Nintendo also pulled out of E3 2023, which was cancelled in March 2023 due to the "lack of sustained interest".
+The Entertainment Software Association (ESA) permanently discontinued E3 in December 2023, leading to more publisher-specific showcases, including main Nintendo Directs with headlines.
+Following E3's discontinuation, Summer Game Fest took over as the tentpole summer video game showcase, and while a Nintendo Direct is often still shown in June around the time of the event, Nintendo is not affiliated or a partner of Summer Game Fest as of 2025 and has mostly avoided the show, though Geoff Keighley had expressed interest in Nintendo becoming a bigger part of the event in the future.

 List of presentations

 Alongside Nintendo Direct presentations, other Nintendo-produced online presentations without "Direct" in its name are listed.